Collaborative Learning via Prediction Consensus: Reasoning for confidence weighting factor

-(2) inside a regular node $i$'s confident region, $i$ has a better judgment of the alignment score produced by cosine similarity, such that the cosine similarity with low quality $b$ is weighted lower inside:
+\item inside a regular node $i$'s confident region, $i$ has a better judgment of the alignment score produced by cosine similarity, such that the cosine similarity with low quality $b$ is weighted lower inside: \end{enumerate} to claim $w_{ib}<\phi_{ib}$, we need to show